viaacode/sip-specification/sip_structure/5_structure_package.md

 The `/descriptive` directory contains descriptive metadata about the IE(s) at the package level.
 This descriptive metadata is stored in different XML files, depending on the number of IE(s) present in the SIP.
-Each XML file follows the naming convention `dc_*.xml` (where `*` is a positive integer increasing by one for each additional IE with descriptive metadata present).
+Each XML file follows the naming convention `dc*.xml` (where `*` is any string of characters; a positive integer increasing by one for each additional IE with descriptive metadata present is recommended).

 ***Requirements***

-- The `/descriptive` directory SHOULD minimally contain exactly one file: `dc_1.xml`.
+- The `/descriptive` directory SHOULD at least contain one metadata file: `dc*.xml`.
-- The metadata files in the `/descriptive` directory SHOULD follow the `dc_*.xml` naming convention.
+- The metadata files in the `/descriptive` directory SHOULD follow the `dc*.xml` naming convention.

 The `descriptive.xml` file at the package-level contains descriptive metadata about the IE(s) of the SIP.
 It relies on the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema in order to facilitate a basic description with a limited number of descriptive metadata elements.